Home » Projects » Indoor » Kitchen Cabinets » How To Add Cabinet Door Dampers For Soft Closing Doors

 How to Install a Soft Close Cabinet Door Damper

-Installing a soft close damper is one of the simplest projects for a kitchen.
-And, in just four easy steps you’ll be able to install these in your cabinets:
+Installing a soft-close damper is one of the most straightforward projects for a kitchen.
+And in just four easy steps, you’ll be able to install these in your cabinets:

 Step 1 - Determine if a face frame partial overlay spacer is needed

-If your cabinet doesn’t have a face frame then skip to Step 2.
+If your cabinet doesn’t have a face frame, you can skip Step 2.

 Step 2 - Drill a pilot hole for the damper installation screw

-While you can risk inserting the included screw without a pilot hole I don’t advise it.
+While you can risk inserting the included screw without a pilot hole, I don’t advise.
 Instead, use a drill bit with a diameter that is the size of the screw shaft (not the threads).

-Oh, and for frameless cabinets, follow the included instructions for best placement on your type of cabinet.
+Oh, and for frameless cabinets, follow the instructions for the best placement on your type of cabinet.
 I’ve installed fifty of these in the exact upper corner of my face frame cabinets.

-To mark the location of the pilot hole simply place the damper, insert a screw and start the screw about 1/8″ of an inch.
-Then remove the damper and at the same angle as you started the screw (90-degrees in all directions, typically) drill the pilot hole as deep as the screw is long.
+To mark the location of the pilot hole, place the damper, insert a screw, and start the screw about 1/8″ of an inch.
+Then remove the muffler and, at the same angle as you began to the screw (90 degrees in all directions, typically), drill the pilot hole as deep as the screw is long.

 Step 3 - Install soft close cabinet door damper

-• If your drill is too big and you are having trouble with clearance simply turn it on it’s side.
+• If your drill is too big and you have trouble with clearance, turn it on its side.
 Most cordless drills have a narrow side profile as speed controls are on top.

 • Install one damper first and experiment with subsequent ones to find what works best for your cabinets.